TaMaiso/search_property/README.md

 - On the same query, users can apply numerous filters.
 - The following property information is available to users: Address, City, Status, Sale Price, and Description.

+## Philosophy

+Python is not Java, nor is C#.
+Python has a better object implementation than javascript but shares functional programming flavors.
+This development uses the minimum amount of external dependencies.

 ## Project Architecture

 It was used wsgiref (Utilities and Reference Implementation) for the implementation and docker for build the develop/deploy enviroment.